BAMresearch/aRTist-handbook/source/tutorial_ctscan_module.rst

 .. figure:: pictures/CtScanModule_AveragingExample.svg
 	:width: 100%

-	Example of the temporary adjustment of the energy density axis to the original SNR curve for an averaging of two frames.
+	Example of the temporary adjustment of the energy density axis to the original SNR curve for an averaging of two frames (detector type: ST-VI Dynamix SK 7083).

 .. note::